God speaks to each of us as he makes us, then walks with us silently out of the night. - Rainer Maria Rilke

 Once I couldn’t deny this truth any longer, in the same way I couldn’t deny the tiny, clear voice in my marriage, the question was how to proceed.
 And in this case again, I was completely lost.
 A girl without a map, a faulty compass, and a three ton backpack of fear.

 One morning last summer, after a year of trying and falling down in sobriety, I woke up in a hotel room in California, having made it through the night before without drinking at dinner.
 This was a huge feat for me as traveling for work and drinking were well-worn pals.
-The chant from Varsity Blues that I’d written on napkins and paper scraps and hummed in my head countless times, “Clear Eyes Full Heart” popped into my mind and I had the idea to start a new Instagram with that name.
+The chant from Friday Night Lights that I’d written on napkins and paper scraps and hummed in my head countless times, “Clear Eyes Full Heart” popped into my mind and I had the idea to start a new Instagram with that name.

 So I created it.
 I didn’t follow any of my friends or co-workers; I followed nobody I knew in real life.
 I started it because I needed a place to write and post about this thing where people who didn’t know me could see it.
 My truths with the people in my real life were all mixed up and I didn’t want to keep track anymore.
 I wanted one small place to be brutally honest.
 Plus, I love words and pictures, they come easy to me, creating them makes me lose time (these are clues).
 It was a seemingly small little thing (clues usually are), but it set forth a whole trajectory.